Timeline

 Simon Marriott was the earliest recorded landlord of The Windmill 1766

-Act passed for creation of the Banbury–Lutterworth turnpike passing to west of Badby, with tollgate at ‘Badby Gap’ 1765
+Act creates the Banbury–Lutterworth turnpike (now the A361) passing Badby, with tollgate at ‘Badby Gap’ 1765

 1720 86 houses